pgsill/ad-mediation-api/README.md

 ## About

-This API receives applications and networks and a score value that is the relation between them, this score is used to mediate and return an ordered list of one applcation networks ordered by the score.
+This API receives applications and networks and a score value that is the relation between them, this score is used to mediate and return an ordered list of one application's networks ordered by score.

 ## How to run this project